MP Estate Planning UK

 Responsibilities and Duties

-The executor’s responsibilities are multifaceted, involving both administrative and legal duties.
-Some of the key tasks include:
+The executor’s responsibilities are extensive, involving both administrative and legal duties.
+Key tasks include:

-• Distributing assets to beneficiaries according to the will.
+• Distributing the remaining assets to beneficiaries according to the will.

 probate executor responsibilities